Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Bretonian

 This people has elevated spirit, through things such as sciences and knowledge, to the highest rank of their values.
 They privilege the mind over feats of arms, and put discoveries and exploration above conquests and military alliances.

+Bretonians are a technologically advanced society known for their intellectual pursuits and achievements in craftsmanship and invention.
+They value knowledge, investigation, and communication, making them prominent figures in trade and innovation.
+Bretonians have a reputation for combining their technological advancements with spellcrafting, blending magic and science to create powerful tools and inventions.
+They are often found in city environments that prioritize progress and intellect.

 Skills: Technology, Craftsmanship, Investigation, Tactical, Communication, Spellcrafting, Negotiation, Persuasion.
 Strong attributes: ?.